 Since sound is created by the transmission of vibrations through the air, the logical thing to do is to slow down those vibrations.

 One rule of thumb is to think in terms of airflow into your house and how that airflow gets in.
 The mindset you use when finding cold drafts in your house is the same you use when looking for “sound drafts.”

 It may seem improbable, but sealing gaps and cracks in walls, doors, and windows is one way of soundproofing your house.
 Adding weatherstripping to the bottoms of doors, caulking cracks, and putting up storm doors and windows reduces the airflow that brings these “sound drafts.”

 Measuring Sound Transmission

 One method of measuring sound transmission is STC, or Sound Transmission Class.
 Higher STC numbers mean better soundproofing.
 For instance, an STC of 50 means that you will not hear a person talking loudly on the other side of a wall.

 As you might imagine, sealing “sound drafts” is great, but you need more than that.
 The simplest way is to sandwich another layer of 5/8” drywall on top of your existing wall.

-In terms of hanging the drywall, it’s a fairly simple process.
-But where you’ll encounter difficulties is in extending electrical outlets, phone jacks, baseboards, door and window trim.
+In terms of hanging the drywall, it’s a fairly simple process, but you’ll encounter difficulties in extending electrical outlets, phone jacks, baseboards, and door and window trim.
 You need to extend these items so that they will be flush with the new wall surface.